Crypto Council For Innovation

 • Unlike fiat currencies, it is far more swiftly and easily mobilized globally- some $60 million was donated in the initial days of the conflict.

-• Cryptocurrencies make up some part of the total funds pledged to support Ukraine, but their usefulness has been proven through this particular use case, leading the government to embed crypto more widely into the country’s financial structure.
+• Crypto made up part of the total funds pledged to support Ukraine, but its usefulness has been proven through this particular use case, leading the government to embed crypto more widely into the country’s financial structure.

 Speed of deployment